-Armand, A and Carneiro, P, 2017, Impact evaluation of the conditional cash transfer programme for secondary school attendance in Macedonia, 3ie Grantee Final Report.
+Armand, A and Carneiro, P, 2018, Impact evaluation of the conditional cash transfer program for secondary school attendance in Macedonia, 3ie Impact Evaluation Report 69.
 New Delhi: International Initiative for Impact Evaluation (3ie)

 Link to Source

 This study presents findings from a randomized controlled trial (RCT), with results verified using additional methodologies, looking at the alternative ways to encourage secondary school attendance through conditional cash transfers (CCTs) in Macedonia.
 The paper explores different methods of delivering the CCT, comparing equal quarterly payments to smaller quarterly payments and a larger final payment.
 The researchers also explore the influence of varying the recipient of the CCT between the household head and the mother of the child.

 Macedonia has recently experienced both relatively high unemployment rates and high poverty head count rates.
 Secondary school education rates of around 80% also trail regional comparisons by around 10 per cent.
 Given this situation, the Government of Macedonia worked with the researchers to design a nationwide CCT program to encourage secondary school enrollment, attendance and graduation figures.